Hunter Biden's criminal attorney files motion to withdraw from his federal case

 The motion to remove Clark from the case states that because he was a witness to many of the disputed legal actions, he could no longer represent the president's son.
 By having Clark step away, Hunter Biden's legal team is signaling they plan to fight hard to keep in place broad immunity provisions contained in a signed diversion agreement, which they argue should survive the breakdown of the plea deal.

-"There are no "take backs" once the government signs it and delivers it to court," a member of Biden's team told CBS News.
+"There are no 'take backs' once the government signs it and delivers it to court," a member of Hunter Biden's team told CBS News.
 "The prosecutors are attempting to renege on a valid agreement that they initiated, negotiated and signed before submitting it to the Court last month."

 In a separate court filing on Tuesday, prosecutors pushed back on the Biden team's claims, arguing "the proposed diversion agreement never took effect," and characterized it as a "now-withdrawn" agreement.